kuco23/integer-pairing/README.md

 cantor.unpair(960790065254702046274404114853633027146937669672812473623832)
 # (655482261805334959278882253227, 730728447469919519177553911051)
 ```
-You can also pair things in a way that encodes the tuple's dimension and its signs.
+You can also pair (signed) integers in a way that encodes the tuple's dimension.
-This is called bundleing and is done by encoding each number in a tuple in binary,
+This is called bundling and is done by encoding each number in a tuple in binary,
-then prepending those encodings by the number 2 or 22, depending on its sign.
+then prepending those encodings by the number 2 or 22, depending on the number's sign.
 For space-efficiency, the string is then interpreted in a trinary base system.
 ```python
 from integer_pairing import bundle